nidhigupta2311/Test/README.md

-# Project Information
+# other

-* Add a brief discription about the project
-* Add the information about extra folders or files added
+* Add any other folders or files which are created for the project